-The aim of our Key Stage 4 curriculum is not only to prepare them for academic success but also to have a wide range of transferable skills for further education, employment and independence.
+- Years 9 to 11 - the curriculum aims to prepare students for academic success at GCSE and also to provide a wide range of transferable skills for further education, employment and independence.

-As well as providing excellent academic mathematical tuition, the department also offers a variety of extracurricular and co-curricular activities which play a crucial role in giving our students the ability to mould their lives to become well-rounded people.
-These activities help students make sense of, and take responsibility for, their learning and help our students to develop better time-management and organisational skills.
+The department also offers a variety of extracurricular and co-curricular activities which enhance students' enjoyment of the subject and broaden their experience.
+Additional activities also help students make sense of, and take responsibility for, their learning and also develop their organisational skills.
 Some of these groups and activities include:

 - Maths numeracy mornings for Year 7 and 8 (run by Year 10 students)

-- Pi club which focusses on problem solving (run by Year 10 students)
+- Pi club which focuses on problem solving (run by Year 10 students)